partharoyy/strapy/README.md

 ### Things I Learned

-- How to desing a minimalistic social media app
+- How to design a minimalistic social media app

 - Problem solving